XRPLF/xrpl-dev-portal/content/tutorials/get-started/monitor-incoming-payments-with-websocket.md

     - **[EscrowFinish transactions][]** can deliver XRP by finishing an [Escrow](escrow.html) created by a previous [EscrowCreate transaction][].
 Look at the metadata of the **EscrowFinish transaction** to see which account received XRP from the escrow and how much.

-    - **[OfferCreate transactions][]** can deliver XRP or issued currencies by consuming offers your account has previous placed in the XRP Ledger's [decentralized exchange](decentralized-exchange.html).
+    - **[OfferCreate transactions][]** can deliver XRP or issued currencies by consuming offers your account has previously placed in the XRP Ledger's [decentralized exchange](decentralized-exchange.html).
 If you never place offers, you cannot receive money this way.
 Look at the metadata to see what currency the account received, if any, and how much.

     - **[PaymentChannelClaim transactions][]** can deliver XRP from a [payment channel](payment-channels.html).
 Look at the metadata to see which accounts, if any, received XRP from the transaction.